 How Long Does It Take To Learn To Sail?

 Your Level of Risk Aversion

 By its nature, sailing requires some mistakes.
-There is simply no way that you could possibly plan for every eventuality that could come up, so you need to learn to be comfortable with safeguarding what you can and allowing the chips to fall where they will at times.
+There is simply no way you could possibly plan for every eventuality that could come up, so you need to learn to be comfortable with safeguarding what you can and allowing the chips to fall where they will sometimes.

+How Long Does It Take To Learn To Sail?